ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 └────────┴────────┴────────┘
 ```

-In the same table you can find average values of each row across columns.
+In the same table you can also find average values of each row across columns.

 ``` sql
 SELECT test_apply.* APPLY(avg) from test_apply;